Vampire Earth: Characters

 At age 16, Duvalier ran away from the Great Plains Gulag after burning a police van and then killing two policemen, after one of them attempted to rape her.
 Taking all their possessions she could carry, she then escaped by crawling through a swamp and heading for the mountains.
 She is taken in by the Duvalier family.
 When a raid on Leavenworth is planned, she is recruited as a scout.
 She becomes friends with a Cat named Rourke and later becomes his disciple.

 Eight years later, she meets Valentine at the battle of Little Timber Hill where she helps him and his men escape their besieged position.
 After David's decision to resign from the Wolves, Duvalier recruits him to be a Cat.

 Duvalier is one of the most fervent believers in the Lifeweavers, believing them to be almost godlike.
 She is often shown to be in awe of them, and it would seem willing to do anything for them.
 Although in later works she is shown to have the overall cause as foremost in mind, Duvalier is a highly divided character who is led by both extreme passion and extreme pragmatism.
-She shows overt anti-social behaviour due to her traumatic childhood and has difficulty forming romantic bonds with men.
+She shows overt anti-social behavior due to her traumatic childhood and has difficulty forming romantic bonds with men.
 Duvalier is among the zealots of the new order, who will do anything for the cause with special emphasis on the Lifeweavers.